FabianZemke/elabScan/README.md

 [See the Wiki for more information](https://git.tu-berlin.de/ceramics/ceramscan-development/ceramscan/-/wikis/home)

 ## Support
-In case of questions, comments or bug reports, inform Fabian (fabian.zemke@ceramics.tu-berlin.de) with the subject "CeramScan".
+In case of questions, comments or bug reports open an Issue.

 ## Roadmap
 Under construction